 Visit NHS Mental Health resources for guides, tools and activities that support your mental health.

 Five Ways To Wellbeing gives five practical ways to keep yourself mentally well.

 Domestic and sexual abuse

 Research* shows that the cost of living crisis is preventing victims from fleeing domestic abuse.
-If you are experiencing domestic violence or abuse, and feel trapped because of your financial situation, you’re not alone, there is help and support available.
+If you are experiencing domestic violence or abuse, and feel trapped because of your financial situation, you’re not alone.
+Find out what help and support is available.

 Keeping active and socialising can help improve mental health and wellbeing.
 If you or someone you know would you like to get out and about and make friends, but lack the confidence to do so our Community Connectors can help.

 If you get a means-tested benefit and live in Portsmouth you can apply for Portsmouth leisure card which entitles you to discounts at Portsmouth City Council facilities and sports centres, swimming pools, golf, museums and other services.

 Portsmouth City of Sanctuary has a number of groups providing free activities for people who are seeking asylum, or refugees, including English classes, football, dance, a women’s group and allotment use.
 To take part, just drop in to their weekly Hub, every Monday, any time between 10am-1pm.

 Walking for wellbeing.
 If you’re looking to improve your fitness, enjoy the outdoors and make new friends, try one of our free guided wellbeing walks Find out more and sign up Ramblers Wellbeing Walks